arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 | Ayana | fave_dinosaur | stegosaurus |
 | Ayana | fave_movie | Encanto |

-All of the column names, except for "name", are converted to keys, and the value in the cells are converted to values.
+All of the column names, except for "name" (in this case), are converted to keys, and the value in the cells are converted to values.

 Note that instead of "key" and "value" as the column headers, you could have other names that make more sense to you or your data users: